arobey1/arobey1.github.io/content/python/interacting_with_python.md

 > A Python script is a file containing Python code.

 The difference between a shell and a script is as follows.
-In the shell, you can execute expressions one by one by typing typing them into the console and hitting enter.
+In a shell, you can execute expressions one by one by typing typing them into the console and hitting enter.
 In a script, you can write one or multiple expressions in the file, and then you can execute the code by running it in your console.

 For example, try creating a file called my_first_program.py.
 How will your computer know that this is a Python file?